molgenis/sc-MetaBrain-consortium/mbQTL/README.md

  * `alpha`: QTL significance threshold.
 Default `0.05`.
  * `feature_name`: the info column that in your gtf that describes the names of the genes in your expression matrix.
 Default `gene_name`.
  * `autosomes_only`: whether or not to only include autosomal chromosomes.
 Default `True`.
+ * `eval_n_pcs`: how many PCs to evaluate for outlier detection; same number of Pcs is plotted.
+Default `3`.
+ * `sample_outlier_zscore`: max absolute zscore calculated over `eval_n_pcs` number of PCs, higher than this number is defined as outlier.
+Note that outlier samples are not automatically excluded from the analysis.
+Default `3`.
  * `java_memory_buffer`: memory buffer in Gb to request in addition to what is set for `-Xmx` and `-Xms` to prevent out of memory isues in Java.
 Default `1`.
  * `force`: prevent snakemake from updating input settings that are unlogical.
 Use with caution.
 Default `False`.
  * `debug`: set logger to level DEBUG printing additional information.
 Default `False`.